1935 United Kingdom general election: Background

-As in 1931 the election was dominated by the impact of the Great Depression—in particular persistently high unemployment—and the National Government sought to continue its program of reforms designed to repair the economy.
+As in 1931, the election was dominated by the impact of the Great Depression – in particular, persistently high unemployment – and the National Government sought to continue its program of reforms designed to repair the economy.
 However, foreign policy and defence were significantly more important than in the previous election, with the role of the League of Nations, the increasing belligerence of the Empire of Japan, the remilitarisation of Germany under Adolf Hitler, and the Italian invasion of Abyssinia all key issues.
-There was a heated internal debate within the National Government over the extent to which rearmament should be pursued in response to the rising threat of another war in Europe.
+There was a heated internal debate within the National Government over the extent to which it ought to pursue rearmament in response to the rising threat of another war in Europe.
 Baldwin was generally opposed to rearmament, and the coalition's manifesto reflected his position, promising that rearmament would be "strictly confined to what is required to make the country and the Empire safe."

 The Liberal Party had fractured into three separate factions in 1931 over the question of whether to support the National Government's policy of trade protectionism, and it remained just as divided over economic policy in 1935.
 The party and the Independent Liberal group set up by former leader David Lloyd George had gradually been re-aligning during the previous years, but a full reunification did not occur in time for the election, causing Lloyd George to restrict his personal fortune (on which the Liberals had relied greatly during his time as leader) to funding the campaigns of his allies.
 Lacking financial resources, the main Liberal Party was only able to put up candidates in 159 constituencies.

+Candidates

+Below is a table summarising the candidates of the 1935 general election in the United Kingdom, including those in the university constituencies.